allegheny-college-cmpsc-105-spring-2024/data-insight-starter/README.md

 will be useful for constructing a narrative, writing about the process, and explaining your work to others.

+### Turn the Repo into a website, then clone the repo

+- TODO: Before cloning, in GitHub, go to settings>pages.
+Under branch, click `main` and then `save`.
+Refresh after 30-60 seconds to get live link!
+- TODO: Clone your repo using git - steps outlined below
+- TODO: in GitHub, copy the SSH link to your repo from the green `code` button
+- TODO: Open a terminal
+- TODO: `cd` to a location where you would like to store the project repo
+- TODO: type `git clone` then paste in the link
+- TODO: in spyder, open a new project from existing directory.
+- navigate to this lab and then hit create.
+You should then see all your files in the left hand panel

 ### Use Tableau Public to visually explore the data

 With data and a question in hand, use tableau public to begin your data exploration.

-- TODO: Please make at least two visualizations that help you understand the data and .
+- TODO: Please make at least one visualization that helps you understand the data and advance your narrative.
 - TODO: In Tableau Public, label all axes and title all figures.
 - TODO: Make legends and any annotations as needed to make the figures as clear as possible.
-- TODO: Publish the figures to tableau public (no dashboard needed)
+- TODO: Publish the figures to tableau public (dashboard optional)
-- TODO: retrieve an embed link to use within your project narrative
+- TODO: retrieve an embed link to use within your project narrative as either the primary figure, an analysis figure, or an appendix figure

 ### Use python to compute summary statistics about the main insight